Opened: April 22, 1998

-Type: Safari ride
+Type: Safari ride.

-Similar To: Unique
+Similar To: Unique.

 But I Heard the Animals are Most Active First Thing in the Morning: This old wives’ tale is one the more common pieces of advice you’ll see on the various forums.
 The reality is that you can have “good” and “bad” safaris at any time of day.
 It still makes a lot of sense to ride Safaris early because of low waits, but an early arrival doesn’t guarantee better views of the rhinos and lions.

 What to Expect: You will board a 32-passenger open-air safari truck and take a trip through the 100-acre Harambe Wildlife Reserve.
-It’s basically a simulated, shortened safari through lifelike savannas populated with rare animals.
+It’s basically a simulated, shortened safari through lifelike savannas populated with animals native to Africa.
 There are a great number of animals that you may see during the ride, including black and white rhinoceroses, cheetahs, flamingos, lions, giraffes, warthogs, zebras, wildebeests, ostriches, crocodiles, antelopes, and more.
 The problem is that the animals aren’t always “out” and your viewing may be limited by the time of day and simple luck of the draw.
 Disney did away with the Wilson narration in 2013 and the ride instead focuses on educational aspects.
 The Safari vehicles only stop for a few moments throughout the ride so make sure you have your camera or binoculars ready.

 Size Matters: The Wildlife Reserve is so large that you could easily fit the entire Magic Kingdom Theme Park inside of it.